egemeneser/DSA210-Term-Project/README.md

 This chart shows the actual number of space debris from 1958 to 2024 (blue) and the predicted values for 2025–2034 (orange), using a degree-3 Polynomial Regression model.

-We can see a decrease in debris in recent years, but the model predicts a new increase after 2027 if current trends continue.
+A decrease in debris is observed in recent years, but the model forecasts a new increase beginning after 2027, assuming current trends persist.

 This helps visualize the past and future trend of global space debris.